cansurmeli/system-updater/README.md

 It goes through major things that can be on a macOS installation and updates them properly/throughly.

+## Why `sudo` is requested

+This script asks for your `sudo` password!

+Full disclosure:

+- the script itself doesn't require sudo itself but the Python and Ruby stuff makes use of it,
+- the script doesn't messes around with your sudo password; feel free to check the source code.

 ## What's Updated

 - Homebrew